MarkPearlCoZa/Blog_General/_posts/2016-05-01-React-Notes.md

 React optimizes the rendering process by only updating the DOM when changes are detected on the resulting markup.

-### Memory Leads on Page Change ###
+### Memory Leaks on Page Change ###

 - Page changes in a single-page app environment will cause each CommentBox component to keep loading new comments every five seconds, even when they're no longer being displayed.

-Each component should be responsible for removing any timers it has created.
+- Each component should be responsible for removing any timers it has created.
 We do this in the componentWillUnmount method.

 ~~~
 class CommentBox extends React.Component {